tabacitu/tabacitu/README.md

 # Hey!
 I'm Tabacitu 👋

 I build online products and help others do the same.
-I'm based in Bucharest (Romania), but work almost as much from cafes and coworking spaces around the world.
+I work from Bucharest (Romania) and cafes & coworking spaces around the world.
+I've built 8+ businesses for myself (closed quite a few too) and dozens of online products for others.

 **I think life is simple, we make it complicated.
 Same with web development.** That's why I've been warning people against unnecessarily adopting some dev trends for the past 10 years.
 I've always seen microservices, SPAs, large JS frameworks as something only 1% of new apps should use, not 99% - most people didn't listen.
 I finally feel vindicated in 2024, seeing many people in this tiny little corner of the internet finally moving to monoliths, HTMX / Livewire, Alpine etc. Feels like the share of people who like to "_keep it simple_" is growing again.
 Can't wait for people to also see NPM as toxic (just like its founder does).
 Other than that, I'm a happy camper.